Thomas Sturgis: Military service

+Career

 After the conclusion of the war, Sturgis briefly studied law, before moving to west to Neosho in Southwest Missouri in spring 1868.
 He managed several farms, and worked as a general land agent for the Atlantic and Pacific Railroad, and negotiated with Native Americans on behalf of then Governor of Missouri Thomas Clement Fletcher, gaining right of way to build a railroad on the 35th parallel.
 Sturgis moved to Cheyenne, Wyoming, in 1878 and was involved in banking, railroads and stockraising, spending fifteen years in the city.
 Sturgis became the leader of the Republican Party in Wyoming.
 He married Helen Rutgers Weir, daughter of Robert Walter Weir, on June 9, 1880.
 Sturgis organized and served as president of the Stockgrowers National Bank in Cheyenne.
 He was involved in the founding of and served as president of the Cheyenne and Northern Railway.
 He was secretary of the Wyoming Stock Growers Association for 14 years, and secretary of the National Cattle Growers Association.
 He was elected to the Wyoming Territorial Senate and chairman of the Republican Central Committee of the Territory while in Cheyenne, serving from 1882 to 1883.

 Sturgis returned to New York City in 1887 or 1888, opening a building company, Sturgis & Hill.
 Sturgis soon became prominent in New York City business, owning stock or being a director of the Consolidated Ice Company, the Knickerbocker Ice Company, the American Ice Company, the Wyoming Development Company, and the Cheyenne Gas and Electric Light Company.
 He became treasurer of the Union Stock Yards.
 He was appointed to the Civil Service Commission of New York in 1896 and was made a trustee of the Elmira Correctional Facility in 1899, being elected president of the latter's board.
 Sturgis served as New York City Fire Commissioner from January 1, 1902, to December 31, 1903.
 He died February 25, 1914, in Eastbourne, England.